aaronshibutho-prog/propell-valuation-engine/README.md

 # 🚀 Propell
 ### Equity Valuation Engine

-**A Python-based multi-factor stock valuation system that combines intrinsic valuation, peer comparison, financial quality analysis, and weighted scoring to classify stocks as undervalued, fairly valued, or overvalued.**
+**A Python-based multi-factor stock valuation system that combines intrinsic valuation, peer comparison, financial quality analysis, and weighted scoring to classify US stocks as undervalued, fairly valued, or overvalued.**

 This project is built to go beyond a single-ratio approach by using multiple valuation methods together, including **DCF**, **peer comparison**, **profitability metrics**, **cash flow analysis**, and **balance sheet strength**, to create a more structured and realistic view of valuation.